All To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)

 Causes

-UTIs are caused by bacteria called E.coli, found in the digestive tract of humans but finds its way into the urinary tracts.
+UTIs are caused by bacteria called E. coli, found in the digestive tract of humans, that finds its way into the urinary tract.
 Women pick up this organism when they use dirty public toilets or clean their anus from back to front.

-E.coli enters through the urethra and begin to multiply in the bladder.
-The defense system designed to keep out the microbes fails and the bacteria take hold and grow into a full-blown infection and, if the infection isn’t treated, can continue on to infect your kidneys.
+E. coli enters through the urethra and begins to multiply in the bladder.
+The defense system designed to keep out the microbes fails, and the bacteria take hold and grow into a full-blown infection, which, if the infection isn’t treated, can continue on to infect your kidneys.

 Secondly, some women are more likely to get UTIs because of their genes.
-The shape of their urinary tracts makes others more likely to be infected.
-Also, women with diabetes and other conditions like multiple sclerosis may be at higher risk because their weakened immune systems make them less able to fight off infections.
+The shape of their urinary tracts increases the likelihood of infection in others.
+Furthermore, women with diabetes and other conditions like multiple sclerosis may be at higher risk because their weakened immune systems make them less able to fight off infections.

 Types